 The six chapters consist of over 30 sections.
 If you click on the name of a chapter on the left-hand side of this page, the sections will pop up.
 You can also use the “Search” field in the top-left corner to look up the occurrence of certain terms or R functions covered in the tutorials.

-This website is created for workshops held by the quanteda team and for users who look for a comprehensible step-by-step introduction to text analysis using R. We have also created several additonal useful resources, such as vignettes, replications, a cheatsheet and a comparison to other text analysis packages to get you started.
+This website is created for workshops held by the quanteda team and for users who look for a comprehensible step-by-step introduction to text analysis using R. We have also created several additonal useful resources, such as vignettes, replications, a cheatsheet and a comparison to other text analysis packages (in terms of functions and performance) to get you started.

 Contributions in the form of feedback, comments, code, and bug reports are most welcome.
 If you have questions on how to use quanteda, please post them to the quanteda channel on StackOverflow.
 If you find a bug, please report it to the quanteda issues.
 We prefer these platforms to emails in communicating with our users because the records will help other users who have similar problems.